Blosc/c-blosc/hdf5/README.rst

 Intel ICC compilers should work too.

+For support for other compressors (LZ4, LZ4HC, Snappy or Zlib) see the README file in the main Blosc directory.

 Acknowledgments
 ===============

-This HDF5 filter interface and its example is base the LZF interface (http://h5py.alfven.org) by Andrew Collette.
+This HDF5 filter interface and its example is based in the LZF interface (http://h5py.alfven.org) by Andrew Collette.